haianhltr/distributed_system/README.md

 # Distributed Job Processing System

-A distributed system for processing computational jobs with multiple worker bots, built with **Python FastAPI** and SQLite.
+A distributed system for processing computational jobs with multiple worker bots, built with **Python FastAPI** and PostgreSQL.
+Features automatic resource cleanup and comprehensive monitoring.

 ## Architecture